 Rather, traffic briefly held steady then began to dwindle.
 LivingSocial Lands $175 Million Investment From Amazon.
 LivingSocial just closed a massive round of financing totaling $183 million.

 Amazon has invested a majority of that sum — $175 million to be exact — but repeat investor Lightspeed Venture Partners has joined in with an additional $8 million.
 This round is LivingSocial's Series D; it brings its total funding to date to $232 million.
 LivingSocial says it will use the newly acquired funds for rapid global expansion.
+Today, LivingSocial has a strong presence in the U.S. and a growing user base in Canada, the U.K., Ireland and Australia.
+Currently, the group-buying site is reporting average revenues of $1 million per day and anticipates pulling in more than $500 million in revenue in 2011.
+The news comes amid exciting times in the local commerce space.
 Bargain Junkies Are Beating Retailers At Their Own Game.
 Groupon Shares Its Expansion Plan: Groupon Stores and the Deal Feed.
 Amidst the whirlwind of acquisition rumors, Groupon decided to stir the pot some more by announcing the next (possibly the most important yet) step in its long-term strategy: Groupon Stores.